 In addition, a fairly complete set of lecture notes for an upper level undergraduate course in set theory (Mathematics 144) along with several other documents will be available for downloading in the online directory http://math.ucr.edu/~res/math144.
-This directory contains lecture notes for Mathematics 144 in the file(s) setsnotesn.pdf where $1 \le n \le 8$, and there are several related supplementary files, most notably the following:
+This directory contains lecture notes for Mathematics 144 in the file(s) setsnotesn.pdf where $1 \le n \le 8$ , and there are several related supplementary files, most notably the following:

+'''

+ordertypecount.pdf

+productposet.pdf

+setsnotes3add1.pdf

+subrationals.pdf

+transcendentals.pdf

+'''

-ordertypecount.pdf productposet.pdf setsnotes3add1.pdf subrationals.pdf transcendentals.pdf and solutions are given in files named $\mathtt{math144solutions} n.\mathtt{pdf}$ (in the first case the variable n corresponds to the unit numbers from the notes, but in the second it does not).
+Several files of exercises in set theory are also available in the directory as math144 exercises n.pdf and solutions are given in files named math144 solutions n.pdf (in the first case the variable n corresponds to the unit numbers from the notes, but in the second it does not).